SwanseaUniversityMedical/concept-library/README.md

     - Select each of the folders you want added to your python path
     - Right click the Concept Library project and select `Debug as...` and choose the python development interpreter
 4. You should now see that the server is live at http://127.0.0.1:8000/admin/

-#### Importing coding systems into the code list library

-The Concept Library has many coding systems, but due to governance, they cannot be shared.
-You will need to find an online resource to download these coding systems and apply them to your Postgres DB.

-#### Installing LDAP functionality

-For windows machines:
-- You will need to install the Microsoft Visual C++ Compiler for Python.
-This can be found [here](https://www.microsoft.com/en-us/download/details.aspx?id=44266)
-- Download the `python_ldap` wheel, located [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#python-ldap)
-- Once downloaded, activate your virtualenv and run the following `pip install path/to/the/file/python_ldap.whl`
-- Once installed, you can run the 'pip install django-auth-ldap' command.
-See LDAP installation reference [here](https://django-auth-ldap.readthedocs.io/en/1.2.x/install.html)
-- If you intend to use LDAP over SSL, please take a look at the troubleshooting guide found [here](https://support.microsoft.com/en-us/help/938703/how-to-troubleshoot-ldap-over-ssl-connection-problems)

 ## 3.4.
 Running Tests
 > **[!]
 Note:** Please note that `manage.py` manages which settings file is read - if a command contains the `read_only` phrase then it will use `read_only_test_settings.py`, otherwise it will use `settings.py`